INRIA/scikit-learn-mooc/slides/linear_model.md

 Linear model could also overfit.
 If we have too many parameters w.r.t. number of samples, it's highly advice to penalize the parameters of our models.

-Simple way to do so is to add
+Simple way to penalize a model is to include teh value of its weights within the error function

 ???